-All teaching/classroom activities; early years, primary and secondary (see also section on 'Shared Learning Spaces/practical teaching below) Contracting coronavirus - staff and pupils, passing onto vulnerable persons Н If the PCR test comes back positive, the individual should follow stay at home: guidance for households with possible or confirmed coronavirus (covid-19) infection.
+If the PCR test comes back positive, the individual should follow COVID-19: people with COVID-19 and their contacts

 Where the staff member / pupil tests negative, they can return to their setting when they are medically fit to do so.

 [FROM 11 JANUARY, THE REQUIREMENT FOR A CONFIRMATORY PCR TEST TO BE CARRIED OUT FOLLOWING A POSITIVE LATERAL FLOW DEVICE (LFD) TEST ARE TO BE SUSPENDED.
-PLEASE SEE SECTION ON PAGE 2 FOR FURTHER INFORMATION.]
-The following measures are in place; • Classrooms are well ventilated [see specific section on ventilation] • A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) • Staff supervise hand hygiene arrangements for younger children and those with additional needs.
-Measures are in place to ensure more independent older pupils are following good hygiene practices. • Pupils are asked to report if they become unwell and staff informally monitor for presence of symptoms.
-The school protocol for persons becoming symptomatic on site is followed [add link L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided Protective measures for holiday and after-school clubs, and other out-of- school settings during the coronavirus (COVID-19) outbreak Pupils are asked to report if they become unwell and staff informally monitor for presence of symptoms.
-The school protocol for persons after-school clubs, and other out-of- school settings during the coronavirus
+All teaching/classroom activities; early years, primary and secondary (see also section on 'Shared Learning Spaces/practical teaching below) Contracting coronavirus - staff and pupils, passing onto vulnerable persons Н Classrooms are well ventilated [see specific section on ventilation] A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) Staff supervise hand hygiene arrangements for younger children and those with additional needs.
+Measures are in place to ensure more independent older pupils are following good hygiene practices.
+Pupils are asked to report if they become unwell and staff informally monitor for presence of symptoms.
+The school protocol for persons becoming symptomatic on site is followed [add link to document or refer to separate part of risk assessment] No sharing of stationery (pens, pencils) L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided Protective measures for holiday and after-school clubs, and other out-of- school settings during the coronavirus (COVID-19) outbreak Science - practical work is in line with CLEAPSS Guide to doing practical work during the COVID-19 pandemic.
+Risk assessments are in place.
+Although bubble groups are no longer in place, where natural groupings are achievable, which limit mixing and don't impact on education, this is implemented.
+Staff work within consistent groups where possible [in line with HSE advice] On advice from the Public Health Team, bubble groups may need to be reintroduced as an additional protective measure if there is an outbreak in school.
+Previous arrangements for bubble groups will be reinstated.
+Early year/nursery - children are able to remain in a group in the same space with limited or no mixing with other year groups.
+A separate play area is provided.
+Parental drop off/pick up is done outdoors, where possible.
+Refer to: • guidance on grassroots sports for public and sport

-Page 9 of 23 Author: Corporate Health and Safety Team Date: 27/08/2021
+Page 9 of 24 Author: Corporate Health and Safety Team Date: 27/08/2021